patternfly/training-scenarios/react-components/toolbar-filter/step2.md

 2) **Initialize the state in the constructor located in step 1**

-Add a `filters` object to the state. `filters` should have three properties (name, risk, and status) each with an empty array as its value.
+Add a `filters` object to the state. `filters` should have three properties (name, risk, and status), and each property should have an empty array as its value.
 This filters object will manage the three filters in the `DataToolbar`.

 Once step 2 is completed, the constructor should look like the snippet below.